-Housing with Services Independent (HWS - I)
+Housing with Services - Independent (HWS - I)

-The Housing with Services - Independent program (also known as general Supportive Housing) creates housing opportunities for income-eligible individuals with disabilities to live independently in the community.
-Program participants may come from group housing, shelters, or other segregated settings and otherwise lack independent housing choices.
+The Housing with Services - Independent program (also known as general Supportive Housing) creates housing opportunities for individuals with disabilities to live independently in the community.
+Program participants may come from group housing, shelters, or other segregated settings and lack other independent housing options.

-As the result of living in group housing settings or more restricted housing settings, many individuals are able to stabilize their homelessness, address mental and chemical health issues, and otherwise (re)gain the ability to live independently.
-They may then want to move toward more independent living with fewer rules and greater integration into the community.
-However, they also often lack the income to pay for that housing, particularly in a tight housing market with rising rents.
-As the most recently developed model in Hennepin County, and one newly allowed by DHS, HWS-I is creating fresh opportunities for these clients.
-Under this new model, clients who had formerly been eligible for Housing Support only in group housing situations can now use Housing Support to pay for independent housing in the larger community.
+As the result of living in group housing settings or more restricted housing settings, many individuals can stabilize their homelessness, address mental and chemical health issues, and otherwise (re)gain the ability to live independently.
+They may then want to move toward more independent living with fewer rules and greater community integration.
+However, they often lack the income to pay for that housing, particularly in a tight housing market with rising rents.

-Clients work with Housing Support providers on housing search and placement in licensed rental units throughout the community.
+Housing with Services - Independent clients will work with Housing Support providers on housing search and placement in rental units throughout the community.
 Providers then administer monthly housing support payments (base rate only) on participants' behalf.
-Housing Support payments cover rent, utilities, and other eligible costs of independent housing, usually an apartment for which the client holds a lease with a third-party landlord.
-Rather than being tied to a building or project, Housing Support funding then follows the client over time if they change units.
-This ability for funding to follow the client provides maximum financial stability and truly enables client choice.
+Housing Support payments cover rent, utilities, and other eligible costs of independent housing.
+Rather than being tied to a building or project, Housing Support funding can follow the client over time if they change units, providing maximum financial stability and client choice.

-Clients can receive both tenancy supports and broader supportive services, but there is no service funding attached to the Housing Support award.
-Instead, providers managing Housing with Services - Independent caseloads are expected to either leverage other funding to provide supportive services (Medicaid Housing Stabilization Services, waivered services, grant funds, etc.)

-OR to connect clients to other community partners that can provide needed services.
+Clients can receive both tenancy supports and broader supportive services, but there is no service funding attached to Housing with Services - Independent.
+Instead, providers managing Housing with Services - Independent caseloads are expected to either leverage other funding to provide supportive services (Medicaid Housing Stabilization Services, waivered services, grant funds, etc.) OR to connect clients to other community partners that can provide needed services.